j0shl0be/phone-free-desk/README.md

 **How it works:**
 - **YOLOv8 object detection** finds your phone automatically (any color, any lighting)
-- Person detection triggers when you reach for the phone
+- **MediaPipe Hands** triggers when your hand overlaps the phone
-- Smart targeting aims at your head/face area
+- **MediaPipe Face Detection** tracks your face for precise targeting
 - Inverse kinematics calculates servo angles to aim at your face
 - 2DOF robotic arm sprays water at your face

-**Powered by YOLOv8!** Uses state-of-the-art object detection trained on the COCO dataset.
-No calibration, no special setup - just works with any phone in any lighting condition.
+**Hybrid detection system!** Combines YOLOv8 for robust phone detection with MediaPipe for precise hand and face tracking.
+Best of both worlds!

 ## Architecture